gobeyondidentity/developer-docs/guides/integrate-wordpress.md

   1. In the BI Admin console, click **"Identities"**
   1. If the user you wish to use already exists, skip to step XXXX TODO
   1. Click **"Add identity"**
-  1. Input the deisred Name, Username, and Email (All three are required)
+  1. Input the desired Name, Username, and Email (All three are required)
   1. Next, we will send the user an enrollment email to bind a credential to their device.
-  1. Follow the steps at [Send Enrollment Emails](/send-enrollment).
+  1. Follow the steps at [Send Enrollment Emails](/send-enrollment) for each new identity.
 In the near future, this will become a push-button operation, but for now it involves sending commands via CURL.
+  1. Each new identity will receive an Enrollment email, which they click on to bind a credential to their device (desktop, laptop, mobile, etc).

 ## Configure Wordpress for OIDC